thm-projects/arsnova-flashcards/README.md

 You can then access the app from your host machine by visiting http://localhost:3000.

 ## Loading the Test Database
-1. Make sure that you've installed [MongoDB Community Tools](https://docs.mongodb.com/manual/administration/install-community/)
+1. Make sure that you've installed the [MongoDB Community Tools](https://docs.mongodb.com/manual/administration/install-community/)
 2. Use following command from the project directory (flashcards folder), **once you've started the server with the settings_test.json file**:
  - `./tests/loadTestDatabase.sh`